-With coronavirus making travel a tricky and even potentially dangerous prospect this year, we’re embracing the summer staycation.
-All week (and all summer) long, we’ll bring you transportive flavors and travel-inspired ideas from around the world, so you can take your tastebuds on a trip and give your mind a mini vacation while you’re still at home.
-Here, learn how to recreate an Italian aperitivo hour at home, even if it’s just you and your quarantine buddy.
+All week (and all summer) long, we’ll bring you transportive flavors and travel-inspired ideas from around the world, so you can take your tastebuds on a trip and give your mind a mini vacation from home.
+Here, learn how to recreate an Italian aperitivo hour at home.

 The tradition of Italian aperitivo is, by its very nature, a civilized affair.
 Drinks are light, lively, and low in alcohol.
 Snacks are simple, artful, and typically nibbly bites intended to be eaten with one’s hands.
 The equivalent of the U.S. happy hour, the aperitivo, or “opening,” is meant to provide stimulation, both socially and to one’s appetite, for the evening ahead.

 Many bars in Italy offer a modest buffet of snacks during aperitivo, where the purchase of a drink entitles you to a small plate of antipasti and the like.
 Contrary to the custom of happy hour in the States, however, where one might resourcefully make a gut-busting dinner out of discounted beers, free snack mix, and 50-cent wings, the point of aperitivo is restraint.
 Not filling up is the game.
 The main event is yet to come.

 If you feel like you could go for a strong dose of civility right now, why not throw a supremely cool, low-commitment, early evening festa for a handful of friends in the Italian aperitivo style?
 Via Zoom, of course.
 Or just keep the guest list to the people with whom you’ve been sharing your social distancing bubble.
 Your kitchen, patio, or even conference room can provide a perfect setting, and since informality is the name of the game, you needn’t sweat too many details on this one.